 Before 1973, when the Norwich Police Department was originally established by the appointment of a Chief of Police, police services were provided by part-time elected constables.
 Since then the force has increased to a chief, three full-time officers, two part-time officers and a full-time clerk-dispatcher.
 While the department is available on a 24-hour basis, regular patrol services are now provided for an average of 16 hours each day.

 The Police Department headquarters, located behind the fire station, is a former residence converted to a “temporary” police station in 1992 that has been modified over the years to serve the police.
-A new building designed to serve the specific security and operational needs of the department has been under consideration for a decade or more, but not funded.
+A new building designed to serve the specific security and operational needs of the department has been under consideration for a decade or more, but not funded until 2017.

 The majority of the departmental budget is allocated to regular patrol operations.
 The department’s major equipment includes two cruisers, a four-wheel-drive patrol vehicle, extensive communication and video systems, firearms, and other specialized equipment.